HarryWheat/CPPSInstallScript/README.md

 |                  | 18.04   | 🟢
 |                  | 20.04   | ❔

-If you have tested any versions that are not on this list or have the question mark please contact HarryW#0001 evem if the script didn't work on that version.
+If you have tested any versions that are not on this list or have the question mark please contact HarryW#0001 on Discord even if the script didn't work on that version.